-In the case of the icon block, here are the ones that apply: positioning, duplicate, insert before, insert after, group, and remove block.
+In the case of the icon block, here are the ones that apply: positioning, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Icon block: customizations within the block editing panel